Responsible Supply Chain

 Working to establish a sustainable society in which human rights are respected

 As a global company, Konica Minolta operates in 50 countries around the world.
-The procurement amount of the Group is over 520 billion yen.
+The total value of the Group’s procurement is approximately 550 billion yen.
+By region, Japan accounts for 34% of this, China, for 29%, the United States for 12%, Europe for 11%, and ASEAN and other regions for 14%.

 Konica Minolta views all of the suppliers that supply and produce materials such as raw materials and parts or provide logistics and other services as indispensable partners in its business activities.